nestybox/sysbox-ee/docs/usage.md

 container, without using privileged containers or bind-mounting the host's Docker socket into the container.
-In other words, cleanly and securely, with total isolation between the inner and outer Docker containers.
+In other words, cleanly and securely, with total isolation between the inner and outer Docker daemons.

-Moreover, it's fast: the Docker inside the container uses the fast overlay2 (or btrfs) storage drivers, rather than alternative docker-in-docker solutions that resort to the slower vfs driver.
+Moreover, it's fast: the Docker daemon inside the container uses the fast overlay2 (or btrfs) storage drivers, rather than alternative docker-in-docker solutions that resort to the slower vfs driver.

 To run Docker inside a system container (a.k.a Docker-in-Docker),